nalinwadhwa02/nalinwadhwa02/README.md

 - 👋 Hi, I’m @nalinwadhwa02
-- 👀 I’m interested in AI, Code and AI4Code
+- 👀 I’m interested in the intersection of AI & PLFMSE
-- 🌱 I’m currently learning how to be a researcher at Microsoft
+- 🌱 I’m currently learning how to research as a PhD student at UIUC
-- 💞️ I’m looking to collaborate on anything you find interesting
 - 📫 How to reach me nalin.wadhwa02@gmail.com

 <!---